fitmat/FMBridge/README.md

 ----------------------------------------------------------
 ## TODO
-- [ ] New Cluster id is required for Tree Warrior, which has Right and Left tap with jump action.
+- [ ] New Cluster id is required for Tree Warrior, which has Right and Left tap with jump action
+- [ ] Change the MAT Control's logic for the tap.
+Add relative distance check for check sequence
 ------------------------------------------------